hai-gen/2022/index.md

 # Participation & Submissions

-HAI-GEN 2022 will be held virtually.
+<strong>HAI-GEN 2022 will be held virtually</strong>.
 Submissions will take the form of papers and demos, following the IUI paper and demo guidelines.
 Please see the [Call for Participation](cfp) for relevant topics and submission instructions.